FBT shows this remastered prehistoric bitch how we do things downtown.

-After an unexplained ectoplasmic pulse ricochets over New York and causes ghosts to start behaving even odder than usual, New York’s premier paranormal pest controllers hire a newbie and investigate, discovering Ivo Shandor, the guy who built Dana’s apartment to invoke Gozer, might be trying to finish his work from beyond the grave.
+After an unexplained ectoplasmic pulse ricochets over New York and causes ghosts to start behaving even odder than usual, New York’s premier paranormal pest controllers hire a newbie and investigate, discovering Ivo Shandor, the guy who built Dana’s apartment to invoke Gozer, might have had other super-natural side-projects.

 Besides the original Ghostbusters doing their voices, we also have Annie Potts as Janine, William Atherton as Peck and even Max Von Sydow reprising the voice of Virgo’s painting hanging in the GB HQ, while Venkman’s new love interest (how dare he) is played by Alyssa Milano (fair enough).
 Those voices and the solid attempt at mo-cap really add to what Ackroyd claimed is technically Ghostbusters 3, and it feels like a movie; the back and forth between the Busters, the reveals, the careful plotting; I feel like I’m in the Ghostbusters - the only problem is busting doesn’t make me feel good.